 Medical software companies are constantly updating electronic healthcare records and integrating them with other systems.
-The real challenge is training staff on how to use EHRs.
+The real challenge is training staff on how to use senior living software or assisted living software systems.
 This can be costly, especially with the high turnover rates of nurses in long term care.
-Fortunately, EHR training recently became available online absolutely free of charge.
-The more knowledgeable and experienced that a nursing staff is about EHR, the better they will take advantage of EHR.
+Fortunately, care plan software training recently became available online absolutely free of charge.
+The more knowledgeable and experienced that a nursing staff is about its long term care software, the better they will take advantage of their long term care EHR.
 One study found that nurses with experience of more than one year entered nursing records over two times more during their working hours than did less experienced nurses.

 Access to all-in-one electronic health record systems creates an abundance of time for staff in long term care facilities.
 Nurses no longer have to spend hours at the beginning of their shift updating paper records for each resident they serve.
 That information is now available in real time and easily accessible through point of care systems that are mobile friendly and can be updated as nurses are talking with or providing care to their residents.